tomas-silveira/mesh-parser/README.md

 # MESH PARSER

-A Simple parser for mesh files into a unified format.
+A Simple parser for mesh files into a format usable with CSD.
 Currently supports the following formats:

 * GMSH
-* DXF